(Updated 20 November 2015; Please note that Mycoscience has implemented a new page charge policy.)

 • Use the table function or spreadsheets to create tables.

-• Save your file in doc format.Scientific names
+• Save your file in the .doc or .docx format.Scientific names

-For the use of scientific names of organisms, consult the current international codes of nomenclature concerned.
-For descriptions of new taxa, give names of the new taxa, followed by author(s) and status (e.g., gen. nov., sp. nov.).
-Following the diagnosis, either in Latin or English, designate the type specimen and place of deposit.
-When describing a new taxon/taxa in Latin diagnosis, the diagnosis should be checked for accuracy by an expert in Latin prior to submission.
+For the correct use of the scientific names of organisms, consult the relevant, current international codes of nomenclature.
+For descriptions of new taxa, provide the names of the new taxa, followed by the author(s) name(s) and status (e.g., gen. nov., sp. nov.).
+After the diagnosis, provided in English, designate the type specimen (holotype) and the place of deposit.
+No Latin diagnosis or description is required.

-All potential Conflicts of interest must be identified in this section.
-Potential conflicts of interest that should be disclosed include: all financial and personal relationships with other people or organizations that could inappropriately influence (bias) their work.
-Examples of potential conflicts of interest include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
-References
+All potential conflicts of interest must be disclosed in this section.
+Potential conflicts of interest include all financial and personal relationships with other people or organizations that could inappropriately influence (bias) your work.
+Examples of potential conflicts of interest include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding (from the private sector).

 • This result was later contradicted (Becker and Seligman 1996).